A B O U T

 B A C K G R O U N D A N D S O B S T O R Y

 Rebecca did not come from an art school background.
-She grew up in a working class family in the Midlands and worked hard to get the grades to get into a good uni.
+She grew up in a working class family in the Midlands and was fortunate to get into a good uni.
 She obtained a BA and MA in Economics from the University of Cambridge, before going on to work for 15 years in various regulatory roles in the City, focusing on the rules and moral obligations and practices of large global financial institutions.
 Many of the themes she saw and experiences she had during these times are present in the works she has produced.
 Alongside her love of geekery, analytics and spreadsheets, Rebecca always had a creative side as well as being a collector of art and enjoying interior styling in her own home.

-Rebecca's artwork, which is pretty costly to produce, is entirely self funded with no patrons or family etc assistance.
-As this funding is very limited it unfortunately means that exhibiting overseas or hiring expensive venues for solos etc can be tricky due to the high cost of moving fragile neon especially via air etc. Neon work is an expensive art business to be in, with significant financial barriers to entry.
-This is why you don't see Rebecca doing a lot of overseas shows.
+Rebecca's artwork is completely self funded.
+As this funding is limited it unfortunately means that exhibiting overseas or hiring expensive venues for solos etc can be tricky due to the high cost of moving fragile neon especially via air etc. This is why you don't see Rebecca doing a lot of overseas shows.
 (If anyone out there is up for sponsoring me to do overseas shows or stands at expensive art fairs, please contact me......joking, violins can be put away - there are plenty of far more talented artists out there who don't have a corporate career to fall back on, they need funding way more than me, but this is how much of this world works, unfortunately.
 There are some fab artists on Patreon who you can support who really need your help and have more talent in their little finger than I have in my whole body, please do take a look).

 R E B E C C A T R I E S T O B E A G O O D P E R S O N T O O